Generalized Clockwork Theory: Introduction

 The purpose of these generalizations is two-fold.
 First, understanding in what applications can we apply the CW mechanism in a useful way, that might be tested by observations.
 Second, what is the UV theory that generates CW behavior.

 First, using effective field theory as a guiding principle, nothing forbids additional interactions of the CW mechanism beyond nearest neighbors interactions.
 We shall demonstrate that interactions of $k$ neighbors results in a residual symmetry group of $U(1)^k$.
 The low energy theory will have $k$ massless modes.
 These interactions will show up and modify the mass spectrum of the massive fields in the original CW scenario predicting a rather different phenomenology.
-For example, in the original CW scenario of complex scalar fields, the masses of the radial fields that get a VEV $\sim f$ is parametrically larger than the massive axions $\sim \sqrt{\epsilon} f q$, where $\epsilon$ is a small coupling constant controlling the CW behavior and $q$ some small integer.
+For example, in the original CW scenario of complex scalar fields, the masses of the radial fields that get a vev $\sim f$ is parametrically larger than the massive axions $\sim \sqrt{\epsilon} f q$, where $\epsilon$ is a small coupling constant controlling the CW behavior and $q$ some small integer.
 By going beyond nearest neighbors, the axions now have a mass of $\sim \sqrt{\epsilon} f q^k$, where $k$ is the number of neighbors each site couples to.
-So in this setting, the massive axions can easily have the same mass as the radial mode, or even an 'inverted hierarchy' where the axions are heavier than the radial modes, while $\epsilon$ remains small.
-In such case, one must keep the full non-perturbative cosine potential for the axions for consistent phenomenology.
+So in this setting, the axions can be more massive by a factor of $q^{k-1}$ compared to the simple CW model.
+However, for consistency, these masses are still lighter than the masses of the radial modes.
 Additionally, the SM and its extensions have multiple (sometimes anomalous) $U(1)$ global symmetries.
 By going beyond nearest neighbors we can accommodate such symmetries in a straight forward way.

 Considering the UV theory, we show that these beyond nearest neighbors interactions correspond to higher order derivatives in a 5D picture in section $3$.
 In section $4$, we generalize the CW mechanism to non-abelian global groups, and specifically to the $O(N)$ vector model.